silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/05_File_Migration.md

 ## Support existing paths

-Because the filesystem now uses the sha1 of file contents in order to version multiple versions under the same filename, the default storage paths in 4.0 will not be the same as in 3.
+Because the filesystem now uses the hash of file contents in order to version multiple versions under the same filename, the default storage paths in 4.0 will not be the same as in 3.

-Although it is not recommended, it is possible to configure the backend to omit this SHA1 url segment, meaning that file paths and urls will not be modified during the upgrade.
+Although it is not recommended, it is possible to configure the backend to omit this hash url segment, meaning that file paths and urls will not be modified during the upgrade.

-This is done by setting this config:
+This configuration needs to be chosen before starting the file migration, and can't be changed after migration.

 ```yaml
 SilverStripe\Assets\Flysystem\FlysystemAssetStore:
   legacy_filenames: true
 ```

-Note that this will not allow you to utilise certain file versioning features in 4.0.
+This setting will still allow protected (draft) files.
+It'll also keep track of changes to file metadata (e.g. title and description), but won't keep track of replaced file contents.

 ## Migrating substantial number of files